Al3x-s/flaskBlog/README.md

-# flaskBlogWelcome to the Flask Blog App!
+#Welcome to the Flask bin/hex App!
 This application encompasses everything I have been learning in terms of DevOps and applies it to create an amazing app.
 The app is not only developed using Flask, but it is also Dockerized and deployed.
 Additionally, I have set up a Continuous Integration pipeline to ensure smooth and efficient development.
 Features
 ##Flask-based: The app is built using Flask, a powerful and flexible web framework for Python.
 ##Dockerized: The app is containerized using Docker, enabling easy deployment and scalability.